Bullish

 it's really nice website you have.
 Anyway, talking about options strategy , based on your experience, is it still useful using only simple long call or put ? because i heard that these are useless, mostly worthless.

 Hi Rajesh, are you located in the US?
-If so, the following companies provide option courses and training;
+If so, Options University used to provide in person option courses and training.
+Otherwise, you can also have a look at the Members Area for our online video courses.

 i am interested option please suggest me good insitituion for traning and from where i should start option(instial investments)and for dealing in option we should have any experiance